grz0zrg/fbg/README.md

 fbg_draw(fbg, 1, additiveMixing);
 ```

-By using the mixing function, you can have different layers handled by different cores with different compositing rule.
+By using the mixing function, you can have different layers handled by different cores with different compositing rule, see `compositing.c` for an example of alpha blending compositing 2 layers running on their own cores.

-See `simple_parallel_example.c` and `full_example.c` for more informations.

-Note : You can only create one Fragment per fbg instance, another call to `fbg_createFragment` will stop all tasks for the passed fbg context and will create a new set of tasks.
+**Note** : You can only create one Fragment per fbg instance, another call to `fbg_createFragment` will stop all tasks for the passed fbg context and will create a new set of tasks.

 ### Technical implementation